lukeconnolly2/rlhf_crowdsourcing_platform/README.md

+This repo contains the web-based crowdsourcing platform for the Themis framework submitted in WWW2025.
+For our RLHF system click [here](https://anonymous.4open.science/r/Themis-157E/README.md)

 # Project Setup Guide

 This framework integrates with four external services to function optimally.
 Follow the steps below to configure each service and get your project up and running.